-When the internal CLK has been suspended, the operation of the internal CLK is reinitiated from the subsequent cycle by providing this command (asserting CKE "HIGH").
-When the device is in the PowerDown mode, the device exits this mode and all disabled buffers are turned on to the active state. tpde (min.) is required when the device exits from the PowerDown mode.
+When the internal CLK has been suspended, the operation of the internal CLK is reinitiated from the subsequent cycle by providing this command (asserting CKE "HIGH", the command should be NOP or deselect).
+When the device is in the PowerDown mode, the device exits this mode and all disabled buffers are turned on to the active state. tPDE (min.) is required when the device exits from the PowerDown mode.
 Any subsequent commands can be issued after one clock cycle from the end of this command.